-(Prerequisite for courses listed below: Admission to Graduate Division without deficiencies in the major or minor.
+Prerequisite for courses listed below: Admission to Graduate Division without deficiencies in the major or minor.

-Thesis Course for Master's Degree () 698

-Prerequisite: Twelve semester hours of advanced courses in Education, and permission of chairman of the department.

-3901 Problems in Education-A Seminar

-A course emphasizing educational research in both the elementary and second-ary school fields.
-The student is allowed to make a choice of the field in which to carry on educational research.

-390n Problems in Education-A Seminar

-An extension of 390I.
-Prerequisite: Education 390I.

-Educational Statistics-Beginning Course

-May not be counted for credit by students who have credit for another course in statistics.
+- 698 Thesis Course for Master's Degree () Prerequisite: Twelve semester hours of advanced courses in Education, and permission of chairman of the department. - 3901 Problems in Education-A Seminar A course emphasizing educational research in both the elementary and secondary school fields.
+The student is allowed to make a choice of the field in which to carry on educational research. - 390n Problems in Education-A Seminar An extension of 3901.
+Prorequisite: Education 3901. - 390111 Problems in Education-A Seminar.
+Prerequisite: Education 39011 and permission of the department chairman. - 391 Educational Statistics-Beginning Course May not be counted for credit by students who have credit for another course in statistics. - 391T The Construction and Use of Achievement Examinations-A Seminar Covers the theory of testing and provides practical experience in both critical analysis and construction of tests for classroom use.
+The student will be allowed to devote his attention exclusively either to the elementary school level or to the secondary, thereby receiving credit in elementary education or in secondary.

-[EDUCATION]

-392 Remedial Reading in the Elementary School

-Examination and appraisal of significant researches in the field of remedial reading.
+392 Remedial Reading in the Elementary School Examination and appraisal of significant researches in the field of remedial reading.
 Attention given to the analysis and diagnosis of individual cases of reading retardation, and to corrective and remedial procedures.

-692k Clinic in Reading in the Elementary School
+692K Clinic in Reading in the Elementary School